-The design/physical value of this building resides in its Gothic architecture, laid out in the shape of a Latin Cross with extensive use of decorative brick and stone moulding, buttresses, and circular brick tiles and overall symmetry of the church with similar façade and fenestration patterns on the facades.
+The design/physical value of 73 Young Street resides in its Gothic architecture.
+Laid out in the shape of a Latin Cross, the church exhibits extensive use of decorative brick and stone moulding, buttresses, and circular brick tiles.
+The overall symmetry of the church is reflected through similar façades and fenestration patterns throughout the building.